Our Team

 Associates

-Arleigh is a bundle of energy and brings a wealth of experience and passion to all of her communications projects adn clients.
-Working in the field for over 13 years, she found The Agency in March 2009 upon her return to Canada.
+Arleigh is a bundle of energy and brings a wealth of experience and passion to all of her communications projects and clients.
+Working in the field for over 15 years, she founded The Agency in March 2009 upon her return to Canada.

 Prior to coming home to her native Calgary, Arleigh lived in London, UK where she had the opportunity to hone her PR skills working with a diverse contact network including international government bodies such as the UNWTO and global business leaders in the banking, technology, and travel and tourism sectors.